Facial Feminisation Surgery

-If you have any questions about my surgery or anything connected with it, I'll be happy to answer them, so feel free to send me an email via the Contact page.
+If you have any questions about my surgery or anything connected with it, I will be happy to answer them, so feel free to send me an email via the Contact page.

 Aside from all the bandaging, the work I had on my jaw meant that for the first couple of weeks I had great difficulty eating, and even a month after surgery I still had to choose my meals carefully!
-It was several months before my jaw was fully recovered and I was able to eat without cutting my food up smaller than I usually do.
+It was several months before my jaw was fully recovered and I was able to eat without cutting my food up smaller than I used to.

-As you will see in the pictures on the right, the changes are subtle but noticeable:
+As you can see in the pictures above, the changes are mostly subtle but very noticeable:

 - My forehead protrudes notably less.

-- Although the change in my jaw is subtle the difference in the size of my chin is truly astonishing.
+- Although the change in my jaw was subtle the difference in the size of my chin was truly astonishing.

 There are two things I didn't expect which I wish I had been aware of while planning my surgery - both associated with chin reduction:

 - You may notice that I didn't list a tracheal shave amongst the surgical procedures I had planned.
 That wasn't because I'd already had one, but because it wasn't noticeable.
 Unfortunately, after my chin had been reduced it became more noticeable.
 Had I known that was a likely outcome, I would probably have scheduled a tracheal shave.